2, 4, 6, 8, …

 The 2, 4, 6, 8 question is a famous confirmation bias experiment conducted by Peter Wason.

 As expected, most students fell victim to the tendency of confirming what they already believed.

-Due to the bias, we only look at proof which matches our beliefs and fail to look at cases which contradict our belief.
+Confirmation bias in a sentence is the human tendency to only look at proof which matches our belief and fail to look at cases that contradict our belief.
 Even if we encounter proof against our belief, we ignore them as exceptions or invalid.

 We love to be right.
 We love to stick to our opinion.
 We love to prove our ego right.

 We do so unconsciously without realizing the influence of the bias.
 You think you are smart enough to not make such mistakes, but trust me, we all are daily victims of this bias.

 Surprised?
 Let me give you an example.
 Do you support a political party?
 Most people do.

 How would you react when your party does something which helps the citizens?
 You laud and praise them.